JvanKatwijk/qt-dab/README.md

  * improved support for the SDRplay RspDuo: tuner selection is possible,

- * Windows support for both RTLSDR V3 and V4,
+ * Windows support for both RTLSDR V3 and V4 in a single installer,

  * the scanList has a more prominent role.
 It shows the (channel, service) pairsof all channels visited.
 Using file input, the scanList will not be visible (seems logical), and the configuration window as a selector indicating that on program termination the list is cleared (obviously normally it is maintained between program invocations),